 The hull was extended from 51’7“ by 11“ (15.72 to 16 m).
 Cockpit and steering position, later the engine compartment were changed and the headstay moved forward.

 The separation of keel and rudder provides good directional stability, the distance between the fins control of the boat in a turbulent sea state and safe steering at high speed under spinnaker.
-The cleverly designed skegless rudder with carefully chosen balance – the free standing rudder was considered to be risky at the time – enables the helmsman to turn the boat instantly and sail the 52 footer in narrow fairways, rivers or even into ports.
+The cleverly designed skegless rudder with carefully chosen balance – the free standing rudder was considered to be risky at the time – enables the helmsman to turn the boat instantly and sail the 52 footer in narrow fairways, rivers or ports.

 Considered to be risky in the seventies was the fractional rigged spar as well, secured with runners.
 Swede 55 carries a 474 sq ft (44 sqm) main and a 517 sq ft (48 sqm) Genoa 1.
 Although it is part of the sport, reefing the main or replacing this Genoa with its 23 feet (7 m) foot is a laborous and wet job.
 It was not yet common to furl sails in the seventies.
 That is the reason why a ketch version of Swede 55 with smaller sails was planned by Reimers.
 It was never built.
 Today the handling of such sail sizes is not an issue.